omicscodeathon/capn10snp/README.md

 Identification of haplotype blocks and linkage disequilibrium patterns within CAPN10.

-Association analysis results linking specific SNPs to variou disorders.
+Association analysis results linking specific SNPs to various disorders.

 Functional validation of selected SNPs to elucidate their role in T2DM pathogenesis.